-Our director compensation program is administered by our Board of Directors with the assistance of the Compensation Committee.
-The Compensation Committee conducts a periodic review of director compensation and makes recommendations to the Board with respect thereto.
-The Compensation Committee has periodically engaged the services of Pearl Meyer to review and provide recommendations concerning the Company's non-employee director compensation policy.
+Our director compensation program is administered by our Board of Directors with the assistance of the Compensation and Management Development Committee.
+The Compensation and Management Development Committee conducts a periodic review of director compensation and makes recommendations to the Board with respect thereto.
+The Compensation and Management Development Committee has periodically engaged the services of Pearl Meyer to review and provide recommendations concerning the Company's non-employee director compensation policy.

-During 2020, our Board of Directors were compensated pursuant to our Non-employee Director Compensation Program (the "director compensation policy"), which provides for cash and equity-based compensation for service on the Board and its committees.
-Under the director compensation policy, our non-employee directors receive the following cash compensation for their service on the Board and its committees:
+During 2022, our Board of Directors was compensated pursuant to our Amended and Restated Non-Employee Director Compensation Policy (the "Director Compensation Policy"), which provides for cash and equity-based compensation for service on the Board and its committees.
+Under the Director Compensation Policy, our non-employee directors receive the following cash compensation for their service on the Board and its committees:

-Board of Directors or Committee of Board of Directors Annual Retainer Amount for Director Annual Retainer Amount for Chairperson Board of Directors \$35,000 \$30,000 Audit Committee \$7,500 \$15,000 Science and Technology Committee \$5,000 \$10,000 Compensation Committee \$5,000 \$10,000 Nominating and Corporate Governance Committee \$4,000 \$8,000
+Board of Directors or Committee of Board of Directors An nual Retainer Amount for Director (non-Chairperson) Annual Retainer Amount for Chairperson Board of Directors \$35,000 \$65,000 Audit Committee \$7,500 \$15,000 Science and Technology Committee \$5,000 \$10,000 Compensation and Management Development Committee \$5,000 \$10,000 Nominating and Corporate Governance Committee \$4,000 \$8,000